postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 ### Specifying templates for async and iterator methods

 Instead of providing a single template method, you can provide several of them and let the framework choose which one is the most suitable.
 The principle of this feature is described in <xref:overriding-methods#async-iterator-specific-template>.
 Instead of passing a string to the second argument of `OverrideMethod`, you can pass a <xref:Caravela.Framework.Aspects.MethodTemplateSelector> and initialize it with many templates.
-See the reference documentation of <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod*?> and <xref:Caravela.Framework.Aspects.MethodTemplateSelector> for details.
+See the reference documentation of <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod%2A?> and <xref:Caravela.Framework.Aspects.MethodTemplateSelector> for details.

 ## Overriding fields or properties